AJAEQ/Test-Luminary-Cyber-Command-Dashboard-Clone-/README.md

 Submission will be on GitHub.
 Please follow these steps to submit your work:

-1.  **Clone the Repository**: Clone/fork the provided GitHub repository (link will be shared with you).
+1.  **Clone this Repository**: Clone/fork this GitHub repository https://github.com/AJAEQ/Test-Luminary-Cyber-Command-Dashboard-Clone-.git.
 2.  **Create a Branch**: Create a new branch for your work.
 Use a naming convention like `feature/your-name-submission`.
 3.  **Commit History**:
     -   Commit often with meaningful messages.
 We check commit history to see your development process.